taboca/browser-adaptation-dynamic-theme/README.md

 Since this is an experiment, yet functional within the guides of Mozilla Add-ons framework, I had also the chance to reflect about the actual channel of distribution, the Mozilla Add-ons web site.

-When working in publishing the Add-on, again, as an experiment, I noticed my mindset: a publisher, or author, aiming to connect with potential early adopters, aiming to connect with developers, aiming to connect with UX experienced professionals; willing to expand the realm of UX discussions around the work.
+When working in publishing the Add-on, again, as an experiment; I noticed a mindset: a publisher or author, aiming to connect with potential early adopters, aiming to connect with developers, aiming to connect with UX experienced professionals; willing to expand the realm of UX discussions around a work.
 As an example, I have decided to add screenshots as means to discuss specific cases — screenshots of the user visiting the browser internal pages versus screenshots of an user visiting external sites; screenshots of the user visiting a site where the content shows a navbar, and more.

 When working with a view oriented to the UX discussion, however, I have allowed myself to stumble into the analysis of reviewing, or less naively, reflecting about the role of the Add-ons site itself.